XyFrY/CS305MOD5/CONTRIBUTING.md

-Just a file for the contributors and collaborators. just a small upgate to your file :)-connor.
+Just a file for the contributors and collaborators. just a small update to your file :)-connor.